mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-7-10.gif">
 </details><br>

-9. As a player, once the game board is set up I want to see notifications and visual cues to understand the game has started and which player's turn it is to take a shot
+1. As a player, once the gameboard is set up I want to be presented with notifications, visual, and audio cues to understand the game has started and which player's turn it is to take a shot

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|